 To get this over with, brush around the bearings with an old toothbrush to remove any accumulation of dirt and grime and wipe the remaining debris away with a clean towel if the rollers are metal with unsealed bearings.
 Apply a thin layer of silicone oil to the bearings, just enough to prevent leakage.
 If the rollers are nylon with sealed bearings, no lubrication is required.
 All you have to do now is spray lubricant in and around the roller stems.
 Wipe away any extra oil to avoid it spilling into your garage floor, and avoid spraying the nylon wheels on your rollers that meet the guide tracks.

 - Replace the rollers

 Replacing the rollers should be done once every 7 years or when you notice any cracking or chipping in between the rollers.
 When something like this happens, call in a professional right away.
 DO NOT touch any rollers directly attached to the cable system as this is risky.

 Giving your garage door the proper care it deserves would only pay off in the long run.
 You get to save money and time!
 Keep maintaining them and you’d find they can even last longer than 15 years!

 Sometimes simple maintenance is not enough though.
-If after maintenance, your roller door in Camden still shows signs of fault or deterioration, contact us so we can help you out.
+If after maintenance, your roller door in Penrith still shows signs of fault or deterioration, contact us so we can help you out.